albanpetit/albanpetit.com/README.md

 	Without capital letter at the beginning
 	No "." at the end of the description
 - **Description** allows to detail in more detail the motivations behind the change.
 The rules are the same as for the Subject part.
+I invite you to follow this convention to contribute more easily to this repository.

 ## Feedback and Issues